progress/hdp-kubernetes-preview/README.md

 # hdp-kubernetes-preview
-Hybrid Data Pipeline HELM Charts
+This a Helm Repository hosting Hybrid Data Pipeline HELM Charts.

 # Hybrid Data Pipeline Kubernetes Helm Chart

-This repository contains a Helm Chart that can be used to deploy Hybrid Data Pipeline on a Kubernetes cluster.
-Below is a brief description of how to easily create a Hybrid Data Pipeline StatefulSet for development and testing.
+_hybriddatapipeline_ is the HELM chart project that deploys Hybrid Data Pipeline in an Azure Kubernetes Cluster with 2 HDP nodes using PostgreSQL as account database and HAProxy as a Loadbalancer.

 ## Getting Started

 ### Prerequisites

-[Helm](https://helm.sh/docs/intro/install/), [Kubectl](https://kubernetes.io/docs/tasks/tools/), [AzureCLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) must be installed locally in order to use this chart.

 In this release, the Helm chart is supported in Azure Kubernetes Service.
+In Azure Cloud, a Kubernetes Cluster service(AKS) and an Azure Container Registry(ACR) need to exist to deploy Hybrid Data Pipeline.
+ACR should have the HDP Docker image and the AKS should have access to ACR.

+On the client side, you should have the tools - [Helm](https://helm.sh/docs/intro/install/), [Kubectl](https://kubernetes.io/docs/tasks/tools/), [AzureCLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) locally in order to use this chart.
+Configure the Kubectl to work against the AKS context.

 ### Kubernetes Version